British Virgin Islands FAQ

 - In cases of flight delays or changed flight dates, Aileen is a resource, but there will also be instances when parents may need to call an airline to assist.

 - Unaccompanied Minor (UM) Service is required by some airlines for minors who are not traveling with an adult.
 Aileen will inform you of the requirements, and please also check the regulations of your carrier.
 UM assistance is arranged directly with the airline, but you will need to share the details with VISIONS so we can pass it along to program leaders.
 If you are not booking with Aileen and are booking directly with the airline using miles, the airline might not advise you of the UM requirement, which can cause last minute issues at the airport.
 It is each family’s responsibility to take care of UM requirements well in advance of travel day.

-- PRINT THIS INFORMATION
+- PRINT THIS PAGE